mlesniak/mlesniak.github.io/content/resume.md

 - Implementation of new features
   - Extending the company-specific framework to measure capacity impact of DynamoDB calls to reduce costs
   - Adding JavaScript support to the client's scripting engine
+  - Developing a custom VSCode extension to support an internal configuration language with validation and auto-completion
 - Analysis and documentation of SQS performance problems

 Keywords: Java (17, 21), AWS, SQS, DynamoDB, Microservices